sksoumik/programming_notes/README.md

 ##### Difference between AutoEncoder(AE) and Variational AutoEncoder(VAE):

-The key difference between and autoencoder and variational autoencoder is autoencoders learn a “compressed representation” of input (*could be image,text sequence etc.)* automatically by first compressing the input (*encoder*) and decompressing it back (*decoder*) to match the original input.
+The key difference between and autoencoder and variational autoencoder is autoencoders learn a “compressed representation” of input (could be image,text sequence etc.) automatically by first compressing the input (*encoder*) and decompressing it back (decoder) to match the original input.
 The learning is aided by using distance  function that quantifies the information loss that occurs from the lossy compression.
-So learning in an autoencoder is a form of unsupervised  learning (*or self-supervised as some refer to it*) - there is no labeled data.
+So learning in an autoencoder is a form of unsupervised  learning (or self-supervised as some refer to it) - there is no labeled data.

-Instead of just learning a function representing the data ( *a compressed representation*) like autoencoders, variational autoencoders learn the parameters of a  probability distribution representing the data.
+Instead of just learning a function representing the data ( a compressed representation) like autoencoders, variational autoencoders learn the parameters of a  probability distribution representing the data.
 Since it learns to model the data, we can sample from the distribution and generate new input  data samples.
-So it is a generative model like, for instance, GANs
+So it is a generative model like, for instance, GANs.

 So, VAE are generative autoencoders, meaning they can generate new instances  that look similar to original dataset used for training.
 VAE learns **probability distribution** of the data  whereas autoencoders learns a function to map each input to a number and decoder learns the reverse mapping.